Reach-Robotics/reach_robotics_sdk_development/ROS2/bpl_alpha_description_moveit/README.md

 </robot>
 ```
-- *initial_positions.yaml* file is not necessary since joint states are published by *joint_state_broadcaster*
+- `initial_positions.yaml` is not required since joint states are published by the `joint_state_broadcaster`.
-- Custom *ros2_control.xacro* is loaded directly from */bpl_alpha_description/urdf/alpha_5.urdf.xacro*
+- Custom `ros2_control.xacro` is loaded directly from `alpha_5.urdf.xacro` in `bpl_alpha_description` package.
-- This package uses a real hardware interface plugin (*gz_ros2_control*) that connects the robot's joints to Gazebo’s physics engine.
-Including the FakeSystem would conflict with the Gazebo control plugin.
+- This package uses a real hardware interface plugin `gz_ros2_control` that connects the robot's joints to Gazebo’s physics engine.
+Including a `FakeSystem` would conflict with the Gazebo control plugin.